How to use a grid for alignment in PhotoShop

 Watch how to make grids in Photoshop

-Option 1: How to turn on the visibility of PhotoShop’s grid
+Option 1: How to turn on the visibility Photoshop’s grid

 A simple way to turn on Photoshop’s default grid is to go to View > Show > Grid.